-The first version of the MSR, MSR-1 deferred some scripts, so as to balance timeliness with comprehensiveness (see Section Error!
-Reference source not found.).
+The first version of the MSR, MSR-1 deferred some scripts, to balance timeliness with comprehensiveness (see Section 3.8.2).
 MSR-2 included the bulk of these deferred scripts.
-MSR-3 added two code points to an existing script.
-MSR-3 is the foundation for any subsequent LGR.
+MSR-3 added six code points to two existing scripts.
+MSR-4 adds fifteen code points to two existing scripts.
+MSR-4 is the foundation for any subsequent LGR.
 Future versions of the MSR will cater to additional repertoires that become eligible for the root, whether due to additions in the Unicode repertoire for scripts already included in the MSR, or the adoption of existing or newly encoded scripts for modern use.
 (See also Section 3.9).